bnicenboim/eeguana/README.md

 Overview
 --------

 A package for flexible manipulation of EEG data. *eeguana* provides a *data.table* powered framework for manipulating EEG data with *dplyr*-based functions (e.g., `mutate`, `filter`, `summarize`) extended to a new class `eeg_lst`, other EEG-specialized functions, and `ggplot` wrapper functions.
-The new class is inspired by tidyverse principles but it's not really "tidy" (due to space considerations), it's a list of (i) a wide *data table* (`signal_tbl`) that contains the signal amplitudes at every sample point of the EEG, (ii) an events *data table* with information about markers (or triggers), blinks and other exported information, and (iii) a long table with experimental information, such as participant number (`recording`), conditions, etc.
+The new class is inspired by tidyverse principles but it's not really "tidy" (due to space considerations), it's a list of (i) a wide *data table* (`signal_tbl`) that contains the signal amplitudes at every sample point of the EEG, (ii) an events *data table* with information about markers (or triggers), blinks and other exported information, and (iii) a long table with experimental information, such as participant number (`.recording`), conditions, etc.

 *eeguana* cannot do much pre-processing for now, but I plan to incorporate pre-processing functions with time, and thus it is meant to be used on EEG files where filtering, artifact rejection, ICA, etc have already been done.